House Bolting Los Angeles and Surrounding Areas in California

 Following the principle that a chain is only as strong as its weakest link, it is also important to complete the connection from the foundation, through the walls, and into the overhead floor framing.

 This will provide for good load transfer.
-Load transfer is an engineering term which in everyday language means that the effects of the earthquake movements are transferred from one of the building components into the next ground to foundation, foundation to sill, sill to wall, wall to floor.
+Load transfer is an engineering term which means the effects of the earthquake movements are transferred from one of the building components into the next ground to foundation, foundation to sill, sill to wall, wall to floor.
 Good detailing of all of these connections is an important part of the retrofitting technique.

 We service Los Angeles, Glendale, Pasadena, East Los Angeles, Santa Clarita, Canyon Country, Glendale, Hollywood, North Hollywood, Plamdale, Van Nuys, Reseda, Tarzana, Sherman Oaks, Woodland Hills, Encino, Pomona, Santa Monica, Beverly Hills, Venice, Pacific Palisades, Sun Valley, Burbank, Sunland, Downey, Orange, Long Beach, Lancaster, Dimond Bar, Santa Ana, Torrance, Anaheim, Fullerton, Corona, Pomona, Norwalk, Walnut, Irvine, Huntington Beach, New Port Beach, Hermosa Beach, Laguna Niguel, Mission Viejo, Costa Mesa, Tustin, Whittier, Chino Hills, Westminster, Yorba Linda, Brea, San Juan Capistrano, San Clemente, Rancho Palos Verdes, San Pedro, San Dimas, Ventura, Camarillo, Calabasas, Casitas Springs, Agura, Agura Hills, Fillmore, La Conchita, Moorpark, Newbury Park, Oak View, Ojai, Oxnard, Point Mugu, Santa Paula, Simi Valley, Thousand Oaks, Ventura, Westlake Village and surrounding areas in California.